rust-gamedev/rust-gamedev.github.io/content/news/029/index.md

 hot-reloading is now supported for custom asset sources.

-These features led to a new crate: [ggez-assets_manager], whose goal is to ease use of assets_manager with ggez engine !
+These features led to a new crate: [ggez-assets_manager], whose goal is to ease use of assets_manager with ggez engine!

 [assets_manager]: https://github.com/a1phyr/assets_manager/
 [version 0.7]: https://github.com/a1phyr/assets_manager/releases/tag/0.7.0